mwpx777/Mark-Peterson-Portfolio/README MWP Template.md

 ## Description

-This is the first weekly challenge assignment.
-In this challenge, we are tasked to reformat existing html and css code to match a sample image of a website.
+This is the second weekly challenge assignment.
+In this challenge, we are tasked to create a professional looking portfolio website for potential job recruiters to view.

 ## Help